Department of Classics

 Reading School of Art

-A selection of our largest and most important works on are on permanent display in the library.
+A selection of our largest and most important works are on permanent display in the University Library.
 These include Leon Kossoff’s monumental Willesden Junction, Early Morning (1962) on the ground floor and Peter Kalkhof’s Cosmic Scatter II (colour and space) (1983/84) on the fourth-floor.

 Park House is located at the very heart of the beautiful Whiteknights Campus, between Eat at the Square and the Students’ Union building in one of the stunning historic houses of the former Whiteknights Park Estate.